“Calvinism” series: (post #2)

 - In 1 Chronicles 29:5, David asks the question, “Who then is willing to consecrate himself this day to the Lord?”

 Let’s be honest, any offer of salvation that is made to a person who doesn’t have the innate ability to accept it is little more than a taunt.
-It’s like a horse eternally plodding along, trying to reach a carrot on a stick that remains forevermore just a few feet in front of the horse’s nose.
-As a matter of fact, forget about God’s offer of salvation being a taunt; it’s actually even worse than that.
-It’s, in fact, downright mean for God to command belief (faith) from individuals who can’t give it.
+Even more than being a taunt, it’s downright cruel for God to command belief (faith) from individuals who can’t give it.
 If salvation is a gift (which it is), what kind of sick God would sing the gift’s praises to corpses/skeletons who can’t possibly hear what He is saying, let alone actually accept the gift?

 By the way, anytime a passage speaks of Jews not being willing to come to Jesus so that He could give them life, we should keep in mind that the Jews were God’s chosen, covenant people from Old Testament times.
 Therefore, the question becomes, “Shouldn’t these people have been among ‘the elect'”?
 Clearly, though, a wide swath of them weren’t.
 As John 1:11 says: “He came to His own, and His own did not know Him” (N.K.J.V.).